mishnit/mishnit.github.io/Engg-Manager-README.md

 ## Engineering Manager README

 # What is this?
 This is inspired by [Manager README](https://hackernoon.com/12-manager-readmes-from-silicon-valleys-top-tech-companies-26588a660afe), a document that helps introduce you to my management style, philosophy, and expectations.
 The intended audience is primarily anyone who reports in to me, though anyone is free to read it — or even provide feedback on it!
-This is a living document, incomplete (we never stop growing) and concise guide.
+This is a living, incomplete (we never stop growing) and concise document.
 So hi!
 Let’s get to know me.

 Note: 'You' in this document is you the engineer/manager.